GaiaNet-AI/docs/docs/node-guide/install_uninstall.md

 ## CLI options for the installer

-You can use the following command line to check out all the avaible CLI options
+You can use the following command line to check out all the available CLI options

 ```
 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash -s -- --help
 ```

-The output should be as the following.
+The output should be as follows.
 You can use the following options to customize your installation.

 ```
 Usage: